 Principal investigators must constantly monitor expenditures for grants and contracts to ensure that all expenditures comply with the terms outlined in the approved agreements.
 Project cost management practices are dictated by the specific terms in the signed agreement.
 Grants and Contracts Administration expedites invoices to program sponsors for cost reimbursement and monitors the accounts receivable to facilitate prompt payment by sponsors.
 All invoices for sponsored programs must be processed through Grants and Contracts Administration unless the department has obtained approval and training.

 Most of Clemson University’s projects are performed on a cost reimbursable ("best effort") basis.
 Clemson University is generally liable to perform its "best effort" up to the cost level in the contract.
 The funds are not received at the beginning of the project.
 The projects are billed after the expenditures occur.
+If direct costs are overspent, the department is contacted and instructed to make necessary corrections.
+Invoices for these projects cannot be generated until corrections are processed and appear on the current Budget Status Report.
+Corrections should be processed immediately.
+Facilities and administrative costs are handled by Grants and Contracts Administration.
+Project payments received by individuals or departments should be processed through Grants and Contracts Administration.
+Do not mail checks in interoffice mail.
+Checks should be hand delivered to Grants and Contracts Administration.
+The individual should endorse all checks made payable to individuals.
+Checks should be processed immediately and should not be held.

 Some sponsors require additional documentation to support invoices.
 When such supporting documentation is required, it should be submitted to Grants and Contracts Administration by the 15th of each month if it is to be included in the previous month’s invoice to the sponsor.